 In September, Toyo Kogyo introduced an updated Cosmo Sport known as the L10B.
 While engine displacement was unchanged, porting, carburetion, and intake modifications boosted the 982 cc (60 cu. in.) engine to 130 PS (128 hp, 97 kW), comparable to the Nürburgring cars.
 Externally, the L10B looked little different than before, but the front wheels were moved forward 5.9 inches (150 mm), increasing wheelbase to 92.5 inches (2,350 mm); overall length was actually slightly reduced.
 (We don’t know the rationale for the change, but it may have been an effort to improve ride quality.)
 Meanwhile, the gearbox acquired an overdrive fifth gear; a vacuum servo was added to the brakes; the wheels were enlarged to 15 inches (381 mm); and air conditioning was newly optional, mounted on the shelf behind the front seats.

 The changes added about 110 lb (50 kg) to the Cosmo Sport’s curb weight, but with the added power, the L10B was even faster than before, with an advertised (and probably conservative) top speed of 124 mph (200 km/h).
-The revised Cosmo was more expensive as well, with base price rising to ¥1,580,000 (a bit under $4,400).
+The revised Cosmo was more expensive as well, with base price rising to ¥1,580,000 (a bit under $4,400 at the contemporary exchange rate).
 Although the L10B was once again offered only with right-hand drive, a few were officially exported.
 It appears that most export models used the earlier engine and four-speed gearbox and carried the “110S” identification of the L10A cars.

 The Cosmo Sport was an interesting exercise, but it was really only a prelude to Toyo Kogyo’s biggest gamble: the first mass-market Mazda rotary.